bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 If we want to draw a conclusion from this, I would say we need to look not WHERE a function is called, but HOW a function is called.

-Well, we need to look at where a function is called because otherwise, we can’t see who is calling it.
+Well, we need to look at where a function is called because otherwise we can’t see who is calling it.

 But not the WHERE sets the “this” keyword.
 The WHO!

 Who is its owner?
 Is it the window object?
 Is it another object?
 It has to be an object; a function can’t exist by itself!